CP1404/Practicals/prac_02/README.md

 We covered a fair bit in that walkthrough.
 Hopefully you can see the process for working on your projects:

-- Initialise any new projects (Create Git Repository) at the beginning
+- Initialise a new project (Create Git Repository) at the beginning
 - **Add** new files when you create them
-- **Commit** every time you make significant changes (small milestone), using good messages in the imperative voice
+- **Commit** every time you make significant changes (small milestone), using good messages in the imperative mood
 - **Push** to GitHub so that you have an up-to-date online copy

 Then when you want to keep working on the project again on a different